DSL-UOW/PrivacySIS/Chapter 6/README.txt

-To access the replication package, please kindly unzip the folder named "icse2023-paper908-replication-pkg.zip".

 This replication package contains 5 folders.
 The majority of the files is data and results generated from the key processes described in the paper.
 The folders and description of each file are presented below.

 == Folder: accepted-paper ==